 Remove the Packaging

 Remove the packaging from the window unit and wipe the frame clean with a cotton cloth.
 Examine the lock to be sure it works properly.
-Leave the device in the locked position for installation.
+Leave the device in a locked position for installation.

 Seal the Gaps